If you are looking for 35mm Projectionist then this website is the place for you.

 We provide projectionists to clients to cover sickness, holidays, extra workloads and emergencies

 Our aim is to supply the right projectionist to suit your equipment and requirements of your cinema.
-You will be surprised of the price of hire
+You will be surprised by the price of the hire

 What a projectionist does

 Showing films is only part of a projectionist's work.
 His first job is to ensure that the projection and ancillary equipment is maintained to a high standard.

 When he receives the film from the renter, he checks its condition and makes up the programme by splicing the reels together and including trailers, announcements and adverts.